Hamming graphs and concentration properties in non-quasi-reflexive Banach spaces: Abstract

 \section{Abstract}

 In this note, we study some concentration properties for Lipschitz maps defined on Hamming graphs, as well as their stability under sums of Banach spaces.
 As an application, we extend a result of Causey on the coarse Lipschitz structure of quasi-reflexive spaces satisfying upper $\ell_p$ tree estimates to the setting of $\ell_p$-sums of such spaces.
+Our result provides us with a tool for constructing the first examples of Banach spaces that are not quasi-reflexive but nevertheless admit some concentration inequality.
 We also give a sufficient condition for a space to be asymptotic-$c_0$ in terms of a concentration property, as well as relevant counterexamples.